swharden/SWHarden.com/content/blog/2024-08-24-exponential-fit-csharp.md

 </div>

 **The linear least squares fitting strategy described above is not sufficient for fitting data to these complex curves.** The linear least squares strategy can be applied in higher dimensional space using gradient descent to seek optimized curves for more advanced equations.
 This strategy is summarized by _The Math Coffeeshop_ in a fantastic YouTube video about using [Linear Least Squares to Solve Nonlinear Problems
 ](https://www.youtube.com/watch?v=jezAWd6GFRg).
 However, formulas representing the partial derivative of each unknown in the error function must be calculated which may be difficult.
-An alternative strategy is to use [Particle swarm optimization](https://en.wikipedia.org/wiki/Particle_swarm_optimization) to iteratively work toward an optimal solution for a fitted curve even if the derivative of the error function cannot be calculated.
-These strategies will be described in a future article, but a work in progress demonstration may currently be found in the [SwarmFit](https://github.com/swharden/SwarmFit) GitHub repository.
+An alternative strategy is to use _Particle swarm optimization_ to iteratively work toward an optimal solution for a fitted curve even if the derivative of the error function cannot be calculated.
+This strategy is described in my follow-up article, [Curve Fitting in C# using Particle Swarm Optimization](https://swharden.com/blog/2024-09-14-swarmfit/)

 ## Resources
 * [Source Code for these examples](https://github.com/swharden/Exponential-Fit-CSharp) on GitHub